Jubayer-Hamid/AI-HS-gameplay/README.md

 # AI-HS-gameplay

-AI Model to play the board game "High Society".
+AI Model to play the board game "High Society" - a board game that requires bidding strategically, memory of actions of opponents and incorporates delayed rewards.
 Training the agent using Deep Q-learning.
 We train in two phases for now.
 First, we train against three random opponents - players we make moves completely randomly.
 Next, we train against earlier versions of itself in the training process.

 To train agent for 100 iterations, run: